- Boots on the Ground Insights

 When it comes to selecting a replacement filler, many “composite” fillings have toxic aluminum and BPA plasticizer in them so check the materials list of the filling type you’re considering.
 There are non-metal ceramic alternatives like Admira and for some, it may make sense to also have serum compatibility testing done with either Clifford Consulting Laboratory or Biocomp Laboratories.
 There’s also a whole protocol to ramp up detoxification before and after mercury fillings are removed.
 Note: The International Academy of Oral Medicine and Toxicology (IAOMT) recommends Clifford labs.

 If you’ve read some of my other articles, you know I’ve been spending the last few years remediating our house and recovering from CIRS.
 Now that I’m on VIP, I’ve shifted my focus to other areas that promise additional gains in health.
-One of these areas is heavy metals and specific this article, mercury.
+One of these areas is heavy metals and specific to this article, mercury.

 A while back, I took the Doctor’s Data urine challenge test for toxic metals.
 This was about the same time I figured out on my own that I had CIRS.
 Given that my mercury levels were somewhat high, I started taking 500mg of DMSA just before bedtime while sleeping on a Magnetico Sleep Pad.
 Per the inventor, Dr. Bonlie, the magnets in the pad develop a 100 milli-volt potential on cell walls.
 Dr. Bonlie claims this voltage is essential for getting heavy metals out of the brain as older cells will not be able to detox without this extra boost.